Government and Other Programs

 Family Caregiver Benefit for Adults (EI) - allows eligible caregivers to receive up to 15 weeks of financial assistance to provide care or support to a critically ill or injured adult.
 Caregivers must be family members or someone who is considered to be like family by the person needing care or support.

-Family Caregiver Benefit for Children (EI) - Formerly called Special Benefits for Parents of Critically Ill Children, this benefit allows eligible caregivers to receive up to 35 weeks of financial assistance to provide care or support to a critically ill or injured child.
+Family Caregiver Benefit for Children (EI) - formerly called Special Benefits for Parents of Critically Ill Children, this benefit allows eligible caregivers to receive up to 35 weeks of financial assistance to provide care or support to a critically ill or injured child.
 Caregivers must be family members or someone who is considered to be like family to the child needing care or support.

-Home Accessibility Tax Credit (HATC) - A non-refundable tax credit for qualifying individuals to make renovations to, or purchase products for, the home that are required for the individual to access the home or function/move around in it.
+Home Accessibility Tax Credit (HATC) - a non-refundable tax credit for qualifying individuals to make renovations to, or purchase products for, the home that are required for the individual to access the home or function/move around in it.
 Contact CRA for more information on qualifying expenses and other eligibility criteria.

-Involuntary Separation Grant - Implemented by the federal government, this program provides financial assistance when two seniors, married or common-law, have to live apart for reasons beyond their control.
+Involuntary Separation Grant - implemented by the federal government, this program provides financial assistance when two seniors, married or common-law, have to live apart for reasons beyond their control.
 For example, when one of the spouses must live in a Long Term Care facility while the other continues to live at home.
 Involuntary separation will then be implemented if the fees related to the Long Term Care facility place the person in a difficult financial situation.
 In this example, the involuntary separation would allow the couple to obtain an amount higher than the Guaranteed Income Supplement (GIS) program.
 You can find the application form here.

-Medical Expense Tax Credit (METC) - A non-refundable tax credit that provides tax relief for individuals who have sustained significant medical expenses for themselves or certain of their dependants.
+Medical Expense Tax Credit (METC) - a non-refundable tax credit that provides tax relief for individuals who have sustained significant medical expenses for themselves or certain of their dependants.
 The CRA website includes a list of common medical expenses and whether they are eligible.

 Veterans Affairs Canada - have a number of services and benefits available for former members of the Canadian Forces, RCMP, and their families.
 For example, the Caregiver Recognition Benefit provides eligible Veterans with a tax-free lump sum grant, and the Veterans Independence Program (VIP) helps someone remain independent and self-sufficient in their home and community.
 Also, while not a Veterans Affairs program Wheels for the Wise is a transportation program that serves Veterans.